wp-plugins/fcchat/readme.txt

 MOST RECENT FEATURES

-Version 3.4.1 adds better integration for mobile browsers, with 2 new mobile layouts.
-In addition, a full width banner toolbar is now available.
+Version 3.4.2.1 updates the styling of the application window, and continues to add better support for mobile devices.

 The next series of updates, we will be adding a "Contacts" button to the toolbar, which will replace the existing "Friends" button.
 The contacts panel will consist of both the friends list, and a new feature - "Recent Conversations".